 - Multiple sessions of contributed 20-minute paper presentations

 - One set of 8-minute short research presentations

 - Research posters displayed during breaks and a reception

 - Numerous breaks to share ideas and develop new collaborations

 The goals of HERE@Illinois are, as always, to stimulate research and build community in environmental economics with partial focus on the Midwest.
 The workshop will bring people together to exchange ideas and foster new collaborations.
 Through selected paper sessions, it will identify pressing public policy issues and emerging research themes on environmental and resource economics.
-Finally, it will provide networking and development opportunities for graduate students and early career faculty in environmental and resource economics.
+Finally, it will provide networking and development opportunities for graduate students and early career scholars in environmental and resource economics.

 Registration numbers are limited to keep the size of the event conducive to active exchange of ideas.
 Spread the word and tell your colleagues and graduate students!
 We hope to see you in Urbana-Champaign in October.